NVIDIA/warp/docs/modules/runtime.rst

 Volumes
 -------

-Warp supports reading sparse volumes defined stored using the NanoVDB standard.
-Users can access voxels directly, or use built-in closest point or tri-linear interpolation to access grid data from world or local-space.
+Warp supports reading sparse volumetric grids stored using the `NanoVDB <https://developer.nvidia.com/nanovdb>`_ standard.
+Users can access voxels directly, or use built-in closest point or trilinear interpolation to sample grid data from world or local-space.

 Below we give an example of creating a Volume object from an existing NanoVDB file::